AnoukSmet/Casa-Pedra-Nobre/testing.md

 * Display of reservation form.

-#### Step 4: Show reservation overview to user after payment was successfull.
+#### Step 4: Show reservation overview to user after payment was successful.
 * Display of the reservation confirmation